Surajrawat1709/PeetBet-crypto-wallet/README.md

-# Spring Authentication with MetaMask
+# Creating a Telegram bot and Spring Authentication with Phantom
 The project shows how to create a telegram bot and implement asymmetric authentication with the Phantom extension in a Spring application.

 ## Login flow